Home Loan Experts

 • The cost of going to non-conforming or specialist lenders for future loans is less than the cost of the lease issue.
 So liquidation of his company appears the most prudent strategy in this case.
 He should make his own assessment of this as we cannot give financial advice.

-• We cannot guarantee that future loans will be approved however based on current policy we expect a letter from your liquidator will mean we can get approval with a specialist lender during liquidation, the rate will be higher than normal.
+• We cannot guarantee that future loans will be approved; however, based on current policy we expect a letter from your liquidator will mean we can get approval with a specialist lender during liquidation, though the rate will be higher than normal.

 • Debtors generally will only chase him if a personal guarantee was given.
-Once the administrator can confirm that they are not chasing you personally for any of the company’s debts then depending on the strength of your application, we expect we can get approval with some major lenders.
+Once the administrator can confirm that they are not chasing you personally for any of the company’s debts, then depending on the strength of your application, we expect we can get approval with some major lenders.
 This is based on similar applications that we have approved.
-Minimum one year should have passed since the liquidation.
-Again there are no guarantees.
-The loan must be less than 80% LVR, and income must be from another source, preferably PAYG for this to work.
+A minimum of one year should have passed since the liquidation.
+Again, there are no guarantees.
+The loan must be less than 80% LVR, and income must be from another source, preferably PAYG, for this to work.
 It is okay that the company has not paid the debt, and it is written off.

 We recommend that you keep a good relationship with the external administrator as this is the key to getting the letter we need.